estuary/flow/site/docs/guides/connect-network.md

 * `sshEndpoint`: the SSH server's hostname, or public IP address, formatted as `ssh://hostname[:port]`
 * `privateKey`: the contents of the PEM file
-* `user`: the username used to connect to the SSH server
+* `user`: the username used to connect to the SSH server.
 * `forwardHost`: the capture or materialization endpoint's host
 * `forwardPort`: the capture or materialization endpoint's port
 * `localPort`: the port on the localhost used to connect to the SSH server, step 7